This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 “Which five tools actually make a difference?”

-This simple question changed everything.
+This simple question changed everything for me.
 Not because it was profound, but because it forced brutal honesty about what was truly essential versus what just felt professional.

 In trying to give clients “everything,” I was giving them confusion.